open-mmlab/mmocr/docs/en/user_guides/config.md

     {{algorithm info}}_{{backbone}}_{{encoder}}_{{decoder}}_{{training info}}_{{data info}}.py
     ```

-    In general the encoder and decoder positions are generally exclusive to the algorithm, so they are generally omitted.
+    Since encoder and decoder are generally bound to the algorithm, they are usually omitted.

 - training info: some settings of the training strategy, including batch size, schedule, etc.

-- data info: dataset name, modality, input size, etc., such as icdar2015, synthtext, etc.
+- data info: dataset name, modality, input size, etc., such as icdar2015 and synthtext.